 You can find information on how to calculate the rate on the NZ Inland Revenue website.
 I’ve taken this a step further and put together a tutorial on how to put these calculations into Excel formulas.
 Read more

 Searching in Outlook has improved greatly over the years as newer versions of the ubiquitous email software have been released.
 But there’s more to searching than just typing something in the Search Box at the top of your messages list.
-Use these tips to dive deeper into your Inbox and… Read more
+Use these tips to dive deeper into your Inbox and email folders to quickly find those hard to locate messages.
+Read more

 Years ago the Training and Development manager of a large organisation invited me to spend some time in their Accounts department in order to observe how the Accounts team dealt with their day-to-day tasks.
 My job was to report on any process that could be improved using Microsoft® Excel.